Fall 2015 Enrollment

 Communication Sciences and Disorders, Communication Studies, Political Communication: Leadership, Politics and Social Advocacy, Journalism, Marketing Communication, Performing Arts: Acting, Design/Technology, Musical Theatre Performance, Stage and Production Management, Theatre Education and Theatre Studies, Visual and Media Arts: Animation and Motion Media, Cinematography/Videography, Directing Narrative Fiction, Documentary Production, Experimental Media Production, Film, Interactive Media, Post-Production, Producing, Sound Design/Audio, Studio Television Production, Writing for Film and Television and Media Studies, Writing, Literature and Publishing, Liberal Arts and Interdisciplinary Studies.

 It’s not enough to have great ideas.
-Many college students have “great” ideas during their four year experience.
-No, Emerson pushes its students further, recognizing that a good idea is only the first step.
-It’s what comes after that is so important—implementation.
-You have to know what to do with your great ideas.
-While Emerson provides its students with many traditional academic experiences, the College also offers extensive opportunities to get involved in the creative arts.
+Many college students have “great” ideas during their four-year experience.
+No—Emerson pushes its students further, recognizing that a good idea is only the first step.
+It’s what comes after that is so important: implementation.
+Students are challenged to know what to do with their great ideas.
+While Emerson provides many traditional academic experiences, the College also offers extensive opportunities to get involved in the creative arts.
 With opportunity, resources, and encouragement, Emerson students excel in both thought and action.

 Make It Happen

 Emerson students learn to emulate and build off the work of their professors, all of whom are respected scholars in their fields.
-Emerson brings together academic theory with practice.
-Students and professors collaborate with one another, bringing about new ideas and challenging traditional conventions through collaboration between students and faculty.
-Students explore their surroundings, while building a repertoire of marketable experiences as they embody Emerson’s belief that education is about stepping up and recognizing one’s full potential.
-Students are taught to make things happen.
-There is no waiting around.
-Professors act as motivators to students, who learn how to challenge their surroundings and break out of their comfort zones.
+The College brings together academic theory with practice, bringing about new ideas and challenging traditional conventions through collaboration between students and faculty.
+Students explore their surroundings while building a repertoire of marketable experiences as they embody Emerson’s belief that education is about stepping up and recognizing one’s full potential.
+They are taught to make things happen, as professors motivate their students to challenge their surroundings and break out of their comfort zones.

 Los Angeles-based Residential Study and Internship Program

 Emerson opens up access for students to travel to Los Angeles and intern with over 1,000 sites in the media, marketing, and public relations industries.
-Students who choose to utilize this opportunity receive the benefits of working in the central hub of their chosen industry as they live and study with the same, high-level Emerson standards.
+Those who choose to utilize this opportunity receive the benefits of working in the central hub of their chosen industry as they live and study with the same, high-level Emerson standards.
 Through Emerson, these driven students foster Boston scholarship, Los Angeles initiative, and vice versa.

-In general, Emerson encourages its students to study abroad in order to develop a more worldly perspective.
+Emerson encourages many of its students to study abroad in order to develop a more worldly perspective.
 The College believes that these cultural experiences directly enrich one’s professional skills through the exposure of different people, perspectives, and ideas.

 The College affords students the chance to be a part of a group that shares similar intellectual interests, consistent with Emerson’s mission of growth and development.